Why Body-Doubling Helps Psychotherapists Get Progress Notes DONE!

 Reduces Isolation and Increases Social Supports

 Being a psychotherapist can be isolating and lonely particularly with the increase of virtual appointments.
 Body-doubling offers a way to break the isolation without the expectation of constant conversation.
 You can share thoughts, feelings, and accomplishments during the breaks and work during work time.
+This kind of support is particularly helpful for people with ADHD who struggle to complete tasks that don’t grab their attention.

 “I have found Dash & Done so helpful because I feel accountable and less alone and more motivated.
 My ADHD brain craves having a body-double to help with tasks that I don’t like.
 Coming to this space provides me with the body double as well as support from you and other attendees.
 I lean on your reassurance that not feeling confident about documentation doesn’t make me a bad therapist!
 Thank you so much for creating this space.”